theorangepotato/programming-languages-2019/lecture-5.1.md

 - explain the basic ideas of the two models of computation by Church and by Turing, respectively

 - explain in more detail Church's model of computation as rewriting to normal form
-  - build terms from operations (terms are trees)
+  - build terms from operations (terms are trees --- but while trees are easier to manipulate for machines, human computers will prefer strings)
   - rewrite terms by applying equations using pattern matching
   - equations are also called ***rewrite rules*** in this context
   - computation terminates if no rule applies